The 5 Types of Life Coach Insurance You Might Actually Need (+ Provider Suggestions)

 Cyber liability insurance covers the costs that come from cyberattacks and data breaches.
 In your case, this could mean someone hacks into your computer to access private, confidential information about your clients.

 Cyber liability insurance or cyber security insurance protects you from malware and phishing, and also covers the cost of lawsuits from clients in the event of their confidential data being leaked.
-Life coaching sessions cover all kinds of personal topics which can impact the reputation of someone, especially if you’re working with more publicly known clients or representatives of large brands.
+Life coaching sessions cover all kinds of personal topics that can impact the reputation of someone, especially if you’re working with more publicly known clients or representatives of large brands.

 Workers Compensation Insurance